 - Use or store.
 Use immediately, or store in a jar with a lid and refrigerate for up to 2 weeks, shaking well before serving.

-This honey balsamic dressing is a great go-to healthy salad dressing for any fresh salad.
+- Use balsamic vinaigrette as a dressing for simple (or complex salads).
 The sweet-tart flavor works particularly well with something peppery like fresh arugula.
 This arugula salad with fresh berries is a perfect match.
 I also love to complement the sweet-meets-earthy flavors of beet and pear salad.

 Browse all Mediterranean recipes.